September 17, 2002

 In managing risk it may therefore be appropriate to build in checkpoints along a process.
 Measures can be taken at these checkpoints to monitor the process and identify potential risks.
 Staff competency can be matched to the risks at each stage in the process, allowing them to mange the risk safely.
 Competency can be tested periodically and this can help drive training programmes as well as succession planning.

-All management system standards require that measures are taken from the organisation to provide and indicate performance against objectives.
-For those organisations that have successfully implemented management system standards these measures can of course be used for risk management.
+All management system standards require that measures are taken from the organization to provide and indicate performance against objectives.
+For those organizations that have successfully implemented management system standards these measures can of course be used for risk management.
 Also, since processes are in place to measure and analyse information, any additional information required with respect to risk management can be built in.
-For example, the organisation may have identified that storage of a particular by-product of the manufacturing process beyond a certain level may be an unacceptable risk.
+For example, the organization may have identified that storage of a particular by-product of the manufacturing process beyond a certain level may be an unacceptable risk.
 To monitor and continuously evaluate this risk, measures can be taken from the sales process, namely providing an indication of the level of orders anticipated and therefore the corresponding levels of by-product expected once production against demand is completed.
 Further controls can then be put in place to ensure that when by-product is expected to exceed a certain level that arrangements are made in advance for safe disposal/ recycle.

 Any business having an integrated approach including risk provides the objective evidence for top management to protect business viability and make improvement through management review, more efficient and effective.
-The application of management system standards helps to ensure a structured approach to making factually based decisions on how the organisation can move forward.
+The application of management system standards helps to ensure a structured approach to making factually based decisions on how the organization can move forward.

 A single Business Management System ?

 Building upon what is already in place may seem to be the most appropriate way forward.
-Perhaps today's real challenge for organisations is not in understanding how risk can be identified and managed, but how the culture of the organisation must be changed in order to focus on a single business management system.
+Perhaps today's real challenge for organizations is not in understanding how risk can be identified and managed, but how the culture of the organization must be changed in order to focus on a single business management system.
 The single business management system can then become the basis for applying best practice.